Estimated Read Time: 5 minutes

 Managers in Japan may be missing out on the ideal hire by eliminating ‘overqualified’ candidates from consideration.
 Certainly there are risks to consider when reviewing someone who appears to be overqualified for a job, but there are also advantages if you can make it work.

-You may be reluctant to hire a candidate who is so overqualified that they may not stay long, or won’t be happy, or may demand more money than the position pays.
-You may have to address those concerns to ensure that the candidate is genuinely interested in the position and would make a good fit.
+You may be reluctant to hire a candidate who is so overqualified for a job that they may not stay long, or won’t be happy, or may demand more money than the position pays.
+You will need to address those concerns to ensure that the candidate is genuinely interested in the position and would make a good fit.

 Overqualified candidates can bring a lot of value to your company.
 Typically they require less training and supervision and generate a higher return on investment, as well as bringing new ideas and proven experience to the team.
 People with lots of experience can also become mentors and teachers for the next generation.
 They can be real assets in boosting team morale and development.